mergiella/mergiella/README.md

 ---

-### 🤝 How I Work:
-- 💕 **Collaboration:** Always open to working on exciting projects or contributing to meaningful initiatives.
-- 🎯 **Focus Areas:** Data-driven decision-making, operations optimization, and customer satisfaction analytics.

----

 ### ✨ Fun Facts:
 - 🌎 **Lifelong Learner:** Constantly seeking new challenges to expand my skills and broaden my horizons.
 - 🎨 **Creative Mindset:** I believe data can be both **informative** and **beautiful**!